EasternJournalist/utils3d/README.md

 # utils3d

+<img src="doc/teaser.jpg" width="100%">

 A collection of useful functions for 3D computer vision and graphics researchers in Python.

-<img src="doc/teaser.jpg" width="100%">
+- **NumPy / PyTorch pairs**: most functions have both implementations.
+- **Flat & modular**: all functions are standalone, no wrappers or hierarchies.
+- **Native types**: always use raw Python / NumPy / PyTorch / SciPy.sparse types.
+- **Vectorized only**: no Python loops beyond O(log N).

-⚠️ *This repo changes quickly*. *Functions and interfaces may be added, removed, or modified at any time.*
+> ⚠️ *This repo changes quickly*. *Functions and interfaces may be added, removed, or modified at any time.*
-- Copy code if you only need a single function.
+> - Copy code if you only need a single function.
-- Use commit id or fork if you need stability.
+> - Use commit id or fork if you need stability.

 ## Install